 Moreover, this is a careers-based relationship that lasts longer than just a single meeting.
 Your mentor will get to know you, and you will get to know yourself.
 They will see you progress, and help you to reflect on your experience in an environment that is personal and entirely tailored to you and your future.
 Finally, from my experience, a mentoring relationship can be for life, not just pre-graduation crises.
 If all goes well, they may become a contact for the rest of your career, which is a unique opportunity to have at this stage of life.
 I’d hope that it’s apparent by now that I’d recommend Manchester Gold Mentoring.

 Next time ‘Jane from The Careers Service’ comes to give a talk, I hope you’ll have the confidence to take a step in the right direction.

-Manchester Gold is open exclusively to applications from final year undergraduates until 30 June 2017.
+Manchester Gold is open exclusively to University of Manchester students.
 Apply now.